Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we introduce NORS as a strong SPDE-solving tool with the zero-shot super-resolution property.
+In this work, we introduce NORS as a strong SPDE-solving tool with the zero-shot property.
 By incorporating the regularity structure, the NORS absorbs both the advantages of Neural Operators and regularity structure, and makes up for the shortcomings.
-Not only can the NORS learn solution operators $(u_0,\xi)\mapsto u$ of SPDEs, but also has a much lower error.
+Not only can the NORS capture the stucture of noise with low regularity, but also has a much lower error.
 In the future, as the NORS requires that the differential operator $\mathcal{L}$ is already known, we can extend this method by parameterizing the kernel, which will be able to handle the inverse problem that some part of the equations is unknown.